gravitational/teleport/docs/4.3/openssh_teleport.md

 !!! tip "Note"

-    Teleport uses OpenSSH certificates instead of keys which means you can not connect to a Teleport node by IP address.
+    Teleport uses OpenSSH certificates instead of keys which means you cannot ordinarily connect to a Teleport node by IP address.
 You have to connect by DNS name.
 This is because OpenSSH ensures the DNS name of the node you are connecting is listed under the `Principals` section of the OpenSSH certificate to verify you are connecting to the correct node.